thednp/svg-path-commander/README.md

 # Technical Considerations

-* as mentioned above, the `optimize()` method will not simplify/merge the path commands or determine and create shorthand notations; you might need [SVGO](https://github.com/svg/svgo) and its `convertPathData` plugin; however, while computing path command values, the library will try to deliver the best outcome in path reverse or transformation;
+* as already mentioned, the `optimize()` method will not simplify/merge the path commands or determine and create shorthand notations; you might need [SVGO](https://github.com/svg/svgo) and its `convertPathData` plugin; however, while computing path command values, the library will try to deliver the best outcome in path reverse or transformation;
 * all tools processing path segments will always round float values to 3 decimals; EG: 0.5666 => 0.566, 0.50 => 0.5; you can change the default option with `SVGPathCommander.options.decimals = 2` or remove the value rounding all together with `SVGPathCommander.options.round = 0`; you can also control this feature via instance options;
-* the `getSVGMatrix` utility will always compute the matrix by applying the transform functions in the following order: `translate`, `rotate`, `skew` and `scale`, which is the default composition/recomposition order specified in the W3C draft;
+* the `getSVGMatrix` utility we developed will always compute the matrix by applying the transform functions in the following order: `translate`, `rotate`, `skew` and `scale`, which is the default composition/recomposition order specified in the W3C draft;
 * most tools included with **SVGPathCommander** should work in your Node.js apps, but if you choose to use other complimentary 3rd party libraries, make sure you have the proper tools for them;
+* other path commands like `R` (catmulRomBezier), `O`, `U` (ellipse and shorthand ellipse) are not present in the current draft and they are not supported;
-* normalization can mean many things to many people and our library is developed to convert path command values to absolute and shorthand to non-shorthand commands to provide a solid foundation for the main processing
+* normalization can mean many things to many people and our library is developed to convert path command values to absolute and shorthand to non-shorthand commands to provide a solid foundation for the main processing tools of our library.

 # Special Thanks